EngieDev/FailStats-Client/README.md

 # Requirements:
 - fail2ban
 - Python3
+- pip modules:
-- pytz (can be installed via pip)
+    - pytz
     - tzlocal
+    - requests

 # Usage:
  - Put failstats.py into any appropriate folder, where the user has permission to read fail2ban logs